openpreserve/fido/README.txt

 By default, Fido loads format information from two files conf/formats.xml and conf/format_extensions.xml.
-Addition format files can be specified using the -xmlformats command line argument.
+Addition format files can be specified using the -loadformats command line argument.
 They should use the same syntax as conf/format_extensions.xml.
 If more than one format file needs to be specified, then they should be comma separated as with the -formats argument.